 Taziker’s whole approach to the project was tailored with the utmost precision in order to deliver the programme safely, effectively and on time.

 Learning & Innovation

-For Taziker Industrial, the restoration programme involved a major joinery project in replacing the staircase.
+For Taziker, the restoration programme involved a major joinery project in replacing the staircase.
 It was the first time that such extensive joinery works have been carried out in house at the regional office compound in Saltash, Plymouth.
-The work was templated in house before being fabricated at Taziker Industrial and then moved to Bodmin Station for placement.
+The work was templated in house before being fabricated at Taziker and then moved to Bodmin Station for placement.

 During the repair, replacement and redecoration, the timber windows had vastly deteriorated and needed replacing.
 We replaced all windows and glazing with UPVC.
 We carried out the installation ourselves, working with UPV for the first time.

-For Taziker Industrial, several elements of this project were new; working with UPVC for the first time and undertaking a major joinery operation in house for the staircase replacement.
+For Taziker, several elements of this project were new; working with UPVC for the first time and undertaking a major joinery operation in house for the staircase replacement.
 Alongside this, we undertook all the work without the need of subcontractor.
-We believe Taziker Industrial has carried out this work confidently and successfully.
+We believe Taziker has carried out this work confidently and successfully.

-Bodmin Station footbridge is over 150 years old and Taziker Industrial’s approach to restoring the structure was tailored with the utmost precision in order to deliver the project respectfully, safely, effectively and on time.
+Bodmin Station footbridge is over 150 years old and Taziker’s approach to restoring the structure was tailored with the utmost precision in order to deliver the project respectfully, safely, effectively and on time.
 Client Network Rail and Great Western Railway were very happy with the finished result.